hiyunpeng/asthma_prediction_app/README.md

 # Asthma Prediction App

-This is a Kotlin Multiplatform Mobile (KMM) Android app that collects user lifestyle and demographic data via a questionnaire and predicts the likelihood of asthma using a machine learning model.
+This is a Kotlin Multiplatform Mobile (KMM) Android app that collects user lifestyle and demographic data and predicts the likelihood of asthma using a machine learning model namely Gradient Boosted Decision Tree (GBDT).

 ## 💡 Features